stanford-me343/stanford-me343.github.io/index.md

 Examples of conduct that have been regarded as being in violation of the Honor Code include:

-- Copying from another’s examination paper or allowing another to copy from one’s own paper
+- Copying from another's examination paper or allowing another to copy from one's own paper
 - Unpermitted collaboration
 - Plagiarism
-- Revising and resubmitting a quiz or exam for regrading, without the instructor’s knowledge and consent
+- Revising and resubmitting a quiz or exam for regrading, without the instructor's knowledge and consent
 - Giving or receiving unpermitted aid on a take-home examination
-- Representing as one’s own work the work of another
+- Representing as one's own work the work of another
 - Giving or receiving aid on an academic assignment under circumstances in which a reasonable person should have known that such aid was not permitted